 There is a growing push for cities and businesses across the country to strive to use 100 percent renewable energy.

 The U.S. Conference of Mayors in 2017 approved a resolution supporting a 100 percent renewable energy goal by 2035.
-Businesses such as Coca-Cola, BMW Group, Bank of America and others have committed to be 100 percent renewable.
+Businesses such as Coca-Cola, BMW Group, Bank of America, and others have committed to being 100 percent renewable.
 Budweiser unveiled a commercial during this year’s Super Bowl to announce its beer is being brewed by 100 percent renewable (wind) energy.

 But what exactly does being “100 percent renewable” really mean from a technical standpoint?
 Renewable energy from resources such as wind and solar aren’t available all the time to produce energy, so how is a city or business able to claim to be 100 percent renewable?

 The answer lies in financial arrangements as opposed to the actual energy received from the operation of the electric grid.